When is The Great Festive Bake Off on TV? Who stars in it? What is the theme?

 Who stars in The Nice Festive Bake Off?

-This time, the principle solid of Derry Women might be hoping to impress.
+This time, the primary forged of Derry Women might be hoping to impress.

-Saoirse-Monica Jackson (Erin Quinn), Nicola Coughlan (Clare Devlin), Jamie-Lee O’Donnell (Michelle Mallon), Dylan Llewellyn (James Maguire) and Siobhan McSweeney (Sister Michael) might be going through off towards Paul and Prue.

-The London Group Gospel Choir can even be making an look to assist us sing our means into the New 12 months.
+The London Neighborhood Gospel Choir will even be making an look to assist us sing our means into the New 12 months.

 Coughlan introduced the information on her Twitter web page.